Papsanly/TemplateRenderer/README.md

 # Prerequisites

-- Python version >3.10
+- Python version 3.10 or higher
-- Chrome version >60
+- Chrome version 60 or higher

 # Usage